Fragmentability and representations of flows: Reflexive representations of flows

-\end{prop} \begin{proof} Let $p \in E(X)$.
-We have to show that $p: X \to X$ is continuous for every $p \in E(X)$.
-By Lemma \ref{net}.2 we need only to check that there exists an action of $E(X)$ on $Y$ which extends the original right action of $S$ on $Y$ in such a way that the duality $<,>$ becomes an $E(X)$-invariant.
+\end{prop} \begin{proof} By Lemma \ref{net} (assertions (2) and (3)) we need only to check that there exists an action of $E(X)$ on $Y$ which extends the original right action of $S$ on $Y$ in such a way that the duality $\langle ,\rangle $ becomes an $E(X)$-invariant.